rodalbuyeh/dsc102-sp23/index.md

 {: .note }
 PA0 prompt has been revised to account for AWS account isolation.

-Click the 📺 icons below to view podcast recording.
+Click the 📺 icons below to view lecture recording.